henriquelino/autohotkey/Backup tool/README.md

 * Creates new files using pattern YEAR_MONTH_DAY_HOUR_MINUTE_SECOND

 ## To Do:

+### pt-br
 * Continuar backup de onde parou.
  Até o momento após fechar e reabrir, será reacriado os arquivos mantendo os antigos, enquanto o esperado é continuar na sequencia deletando os antigos e criando novos.

+### en-en
+ * Keep going from where it left.
+ Now it starts creating files again when program is re-open, the idea is to keep going from where it stops, so the files it  creates don't go up each time program is restarted.